section-engineering-education/engineering-education/content/articles/android-excel-apachepoi-crud/index.md

 ### Introduction

 A good application should be able to handle all CRUD operations.
-Owing to that, we will build upon [this](https://www.section.io/engineering-education/android-excel-apachepoi/) article about creating and reading Spreadsheets created using the Apache POI library.
+Owing to that, we will build upon [this](https://www.section.io/engineering-education/android-excel-apachepoi/) article that talks about creating and reading Spreadsheets created using the Apache POI library.
 We will have a walkthrough on editing cells, renaming columns, deleting sheets & workbooks, etc.

 ### Prerequisites